urbanopt/urbanopt.github.io/customization/example_post_processor.md

 nav_order: 6
 ---

-Here is a short example where a new attribute "number of occupants" is added to the Feature report and the Post-Processor.
+The following section is a short example where a new attribute "number of occupants" is added to the Feature report and the Post-Processor.

 Below are the steps for this process: